 Which worked well and now I am able to connect using

-I have also deleted the default key from my Workstation in order that I don’t have it lying around!
+The above is an approach I used to enable SSH to a AWS Lightsail Ubuntu server.
+Once SSH was enabled I deleted the default key from my Workstation in order that I don’t have it lying around!

-I anybody knows of a better method please let us know in the comments below we would prefer simpler process.
+If anybody knows of a better method please let us know in the comments below.

 A unique background as business owner, marketing, software development and business development ensures that he can offer the optimum business consultancy services across a wide spectrum of business challenges.

 - How to convert Word Documents to Text Files with Python - May 22, 2019

 - How to start a new project using Vue.js - April 29, 2019

 - How to install DynamoDb on local Ubuntu Development - April 17, 2019